splewis/Pike/README.md

 Some things that would make it more interesting:

+- The Symbol class could be used to change the label and function naming style a bit
 - Some way to include other files, or at least functions defined elsewhere